sheraz61/BlogApi/README.md

 ---

-**Note**: This is a work in progress.
-The frontend is currently under development, and additional features are being added regularly.
+**Note**: The backend API is now complete with all core features implemented.
+The frontend is currently under development.